eigengo/opensourcejournal/monoids/monoids.md

 this article showing you a neat trick: we'll write a generic traversal function on a tree, where we'll store a `Monoid` into each node; we then fold the tree accumulating the values as we proceed.
-Programming with recursive data structure is also called _origami programming_:
+Programming with recursive data structure is also called _origami programming_.
+Let's start by defining a `Tree` datatype and the generic folding function, as well as some sample data we'll use to test our `genericFold`.
+Also notice how we are using the builtin's Haskell _monoids_ `Sum` and `Product`, but their implementation is the same of `MySum` and `MyProd`:

 ```
 import Data.Monoid